Meet Our Team

 Year 2:

-Mrs Smith ...
+Mrs Jenny Smith ...
 I always wanted to be a teacher from a young age.
 I have been inspired by teachers that taught me, as well some amazing teachers I was privileged to work with.
 I have a passion for creativity particularly the arts and its power to engage children in their learning.
 I hope to inspire children to a find that deep love of learning within themselves.
 When they discover it for themselves, it is like finding pure gold.
 The love, laughter, creativity and imagination of children are pure joy and the reason why I love driving through the gates each day.
 The staff are incredible, selfless people that give so much to others and the children in our care.
 They are truly the wings that help the school community fly and I couldn’t do my job with out them.

-Mrs Hicks...
+Mrs Jane Hicks...
 My favourite thing about St Bernard's is the warm and welcoming environment.
 St Bernard's is a very inclusive community.
 I knew I wanted to be a teacher from my very first year in Kindergarten.
 I love nurturing young children and watching them blossom into independent and resilient young people.

 Smith_Jenny.JPG